Fellowship in Spine Surgery

-Fellows are encouraged to engage in original scientific research.
+Clinical Lectures & Didactics: Fellows are encouraged to engage in original scientific research.
 This research experience teaches the scientific method and critical scientific reasoning, preparing graduates to evaluate advances in the specialty.
-The Fellow also collaborates and supervises research and publication with residents and medical students.
+The fellow also collaborates with and supervises research and publications of residents and medical students.

 There are several ongoing research efforts within the Spine Division, including original biomechanical research as well as clinical outcomes and comparative effectiveness research.
 Faculty members currently have institutional as well as Patient Centered Outcomes Research Institute (PCORI) and Neurosurgery Research and Education Foundation (NREF) grants funding several ongoing projects.
-In addition, the University of Utah is a lead enrolling site for Quality Outcomes Dates (QOD), the national neurosurgical registry, collecting up to 2-year follow-up data on all patients undergoing cervical and lumbar surgery at our center.
+In addition, the University of Utah is a lead enrolling site for Quality Outcomes Dates (QOD), the national neurosurgical registry, and collects up to 2-year follow-up data on all patients undergoing cervical and lumbar surgery at our center.

 Weekly spine indications conferences are held to discuss surgical planning and operative techniques for the upcoming week’s cases.
-In addition, monthly journal club is held with the Neurosurgery Spine Division.
+In addition, a monthly journal club is held with the Neurosurgery Spine Division.
 Weekly Neurosurgery Grand Rounds and a formal monthly M&M Conference are also held.